zimmski/tirion/tirion-agent/README.md

-  -limit-memory=0: Limit the memory of the program and its children (in MB) -limit-memory-interval=5: Interval for checking the memory limit (in milliseconds) -limit-time=0: Limit the runtime of the program (in seconds) -metrics-file="": Definition of needed program metrics -name="": The name of this run (defaults to exec) -pid=-1: PID of program which should be monitored -send-interval=5: How often data is pushed to the server (in seconds)
+  -limit-memory=0: Limit the memory of the program and its children (in MB) -limit-memory-interval=5: Interval for checking the memory limit (in milliseconds) -limit-time=0: Limit the runtime of the program (in seconds) -metrics="": Definition of needed program metrics -metrics-file="": Definition of needed program metrics as a JSON file -name="": The name of this run (defaults to exec) -pid=-1: PID of program which should be monitored -send-interval=5: How often data is pushed to the server (in seconds)